New Zealand Rare Breeds Website: www.rarebreeds.co.nz – Information

 Chatham Island sheep on Chatham Island (Photo by David Tuart)

-It is believed that Chatham Island ferals have been living ‘wild’ for almost a hundred years, and it is possible that they originated from some Saxon Merinos that were taken to South East Island (another of the Chatham group) in 1841.
+It is believed that this Chatham Island breed has been living ‘wild’ for almost a hundred years, and it is possible that they originated from some Saxon Merinos that were taken to South East Island (another of the Chatham group) in 1841.

-The most noticeable difference between these and the feral sheep of » Pitt Island is that the Chatham ferals are mostly white-woolled, whereas those on Pitt are mostly coloured.
+The most noticeable difference between these and the sheep of Pitt Island is that the Chatham sheep are mostly white-woolled, whereas those on Pitt are mostly coloured.

 See also: